johnsonjh/dps8m-proxy/README.md

 ### Port binding

-* If you want to listen on the regular SSH port of 22 (without running as `root`, which is strongly discouraged) on Linux systems you can use `setcap` to allow the proxy to bind to low ports:
+* If you want to listen on the regular SSH port of 22 (without running as `root`, which is strongly discouraged), on Linux systems you can use `setcap` to allow the proxy to bind to low ports:

   ```sh